AnisOuersighni/RepeatedKey-XOR/README.md

 # Limitations
 ### Key Length Constraint:
-  The tool is tested for keys of up to 5 characters.
-Beyond this, the computational complexity grows exponentially (256^k possibilities for a key of length k).
+  The tool is tested for keys of up to 5 characters ( 40 bits ).
+Beyond this, the computational complexity grows exponentially (256^k possibilities for a key of length k bytes).
   If you have a high-performance machine, feel free to test it and it should give you accurate results.

 ### Memory Usage: